codeyStein/the-net-blog/content/post/five-time-saving-react-packages-you-must-try.md

 7. [Conclusion](#conclusion)

 ## react-icons - Library for the most famous icons
-Let's start with one that you probably already heard of or even used if you've been using React in your projects for a while.
-If you haven't already though, this is a MUST try.
-The pacakge we will be suing is react-icons, and it includes thousands of icons from the most famous providers including FontAwesome, Feather Icons, and Material Design.
+Let's start with the one that you probably already heard of or even used if you've been using React in your projects for a while.
+If you haven't already, this is a MUST try.
+The package we will be using is react-icons, it includes thousands of icons from the most famous providers including FontAwesome, Feather Icons, and Material Design.

 Installation: